Phase transition of anisotropic Ginzburg--Landau equation: Proof of Proposition

 Hence, the first integral on the right-hand side of \eqref{time deri 1} can be rewritten as

-Therefore
+Therefore,

-Using \eqref{expansion1} to replace the 3nd and 4th integrals on the right-hand side above yields We claim that $J_\e^1$ arises from the 2nd and 3rd to last integral.
-Indeed, on the set $\{ x \mid g(|\uu_\e|)>0\}$, it follows from \eqref{projection1} and \eqref{projection} that
+Now using \eqref{expansion1} to replace the third and the fourth integrals on the right-hand side of the above equation, we find We shall show that $J_\e^1$ arises from the second and the third to last integrals by proving the following identity: